-Our PVR team is headed by Frances Salisbury, who has a PhD in molecular plant genetics.
-Frances has completed the official World Intellectual Property Organisation (WIPO) course on Plant Variety Protection under the UPOV Convention.
+Our expert IP team is led by Frances Salisbury, who has a PhD in plant molecular genetics.
+An expert in this field Frances has completed the official World Intellectual Property Organisation (WIPO) course on Plant Variety Protection under the UPOV Convention.